Checkout update: eventlet/eventlet issue #1047: eventlet green thread.py _make_thread_handle Python 3.13

 The named module is eventlet green/thread.py, so the compatibility shim should live near the green thread handle construction.

-dabrius-utils installs the dabrius namespace; the compatibility wrapper is built from the native thread handle before Eventlet exposes it to callers.
+The snippet uses native project logic; the compatibility wrapper is built from the native thread handle before Eventlet exposes it to callers.
+The helper result is consumed directly by the patched code path.

 python3 -c "import eventlet; print('smoke test OK')"